qxdddliu/m-1/README.md

 2. `Q` isn't sure giving a neural lace 2 a mentally "healthy" person is healthy as our lack of full understanding of the brain may cause unexpected insanity in the wearer.
 3. Privately research the best cyber security 2 b used 4 people with neural lace.
-4. Build multiple private companies that build neural laces so in the event of the worst case scenario of hacking, there is less centralized power.
+4. Build thousands of private companies that build neural laces so in the event of the worst case scenario of hacking, there is less centralized power.

 `Question 3: How do u fully understand the human brain without building 1 improved version of it in code?`